jobastrategist01/myPorfolio/DataProjects/MovieDataBaseAnalisys/Readme.md

-# Welcome to My Capstone Project
+# Welcome to My Movie Database Analysis Project

 Thank you for visiting my Capstone Project!
 This project focuses on analyzing a movie database to recommend profitable genres based on budget.